Learn your brand’s core emotion so that you can connect with more clients & build a business that’s true to you.

 Every project here are Reux Design Co. starts with a moodboard.
 Alongside my Brand Strategy (which is Part 1 of any Brand Design), the moodboard helps set a tone and direction for the project.
 It’s a visual representation of my ideas melded with my client’s dreams for their business.
-The might sound a little “woo-woo” but I really believe that a strong moodboard at the beginning of any project sets you up for success in design.
+I really believe that a strong moodboard at the beginning of any project sets you up for success in design.

 I always have clients fill out a client questionnaire before their project begins.
 It gives me a foundation for their business, seeing insights into their goals, ideal clients, etc. Starting with this questionnaire (or your own ideas about a project), write down mood words, emotions and key phrases that pop up.
 These words will give you a feeling or “vibe” to look for as you search images.